cfpb/design-system/docs/pages/links.md

       - variation_is_deprecated: false
         variation_name: Link with icon
         variation_description: Each icon should be used exclusively and consistently for one action.
-The color and font-size of an icon should be the same as the text it represents, including state changes.
+The color and font size of an icon should be the same as the text it represents, including state changes.
 Icons should never be underlined.
         variation_implementation: >-